praveen-all/GBuild/README.md

 Method: `GET`

-Description:Retrieve All Resources from Repository.
+Description: Retrieve All Resources from Repository.

 Response Data: